 3. Will you have a smaller group?

-We can put together a quintet or sextet with members of the Mint Julep Jazz Band, which we refer to as the Mint Julep Quintet (with or without vocalist Laura Windley).
-The format and song list are different with the quintet, but our focus is still on earlier styles of jazz.
+We can put together a sextet with members of the Mint Julep Jazz Band, which we refer to as the Mint Julep Quintet featuring Laura Windley.
+The format and song list are different with the sextet, but our focus is still on earlier styles of jazz.
+The sextet is not set up to play for swing dances, but is more ideal for performances at restaurants, bars, or private parties.

 4. Who is in the band?